bharath-hegde-07/HomeDecor/README.md

 - Learning how to implement JWT tokens
 - Got stuck in implementing Spring Security
 - Started to work on other end points

+**10-03-2025**
+- Working on add to cart and few other end points
+- Started with front end part
+- Planning and designing web pages